|Censorship, Freedom of Speech, Privacy|

 |HOME||Software||Lotus Cars||DWARF||Kindle||eeepc||PALM||RPM Building|

-I have pictures from only a few track days and other GGLC events.
-My records are not too complete: I don't have pictures from all the events.
+I have pictures from track days and other GGLC events.
+My records are not too complete: I don't have pictures from many autocrosses.
 Hope this is of some interest.

-Planning on four GGLC trackdays and two LotusCupUSA race weekends (in Elise).
-Plus four or five GGLC autocrosses (in Elan).
+In 2016 we did four GGLC trackdays and two LotusCupUSA race weekends (in Elise).
+Plus four GGLC autocrosses (in Lotus Elan).